AlexVFX20032/EditorJS-Realtime-Collaborative-Screenplay-editor/README.md

 ## ROADMAP

 - [x] Realtime editing with websockets
+- [x] List to save events until insert.block finish to prevent blocking an update event
 - [ ] Realtime update when delete a block
 - [ ] Adjust response time
 - [ ] Blocking a block for rest of users when another one focus it to edit